Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Acupuncture: Does it Work?

 For mild lower back pain, over-the-counter medicines like Tylenol, Advil, or Aleve can help.
-These medicines, called NSAIDs, fight swelling and pain.
-You can also use creams or gels with menthol or capsaicin on your back.
+These drugs, called NSAIDs, reduce swelling and pain.
+You can also use creams or gels with menthol or capsaicin to ease pain in your back.
+If you experience lower back pain and nausea, it’s important to monitor your symptoms and see a doctor, as this combination may need further medical attention.

-If over-the-counter medicines don’t help your pain after a few weeks, or if your pain is really bad, you should see a doctor.
-They can figure out what’s causing your pain and tell you how to treat it.
+If over-the-counter medicines don’t help to relieve your pain after a few weeks, or if your pain gets severe, you should visit the doctor.
+They can find out what’s causing the pain and give you the right treatment.

 What Else Can Help?

-• Injections: If other things don’t work, your doctor might give you a shot of medicine called a corticosteroid.
-This can help with swelling and make pain better for a while.
+Injections: If other treatments don’t work, your doctor may give you a corticosteroid shot.
+This medicine can reduce swelling and ease pain for a while.

-• Surgery: Only a few people need surgery for lower back pain.
-It’s usually for really bad pain that won’t go away.
-Surgery might mean taking out a damaged disc, making more room for your spinal cord, or joining bones together.
+Surgery: Only a few people need surgery for lower back pain.
+It’s usually for severe pain that doesn’t get better.
+Surgery may involve removing a damaged disc, making more space for the spinal cord, or joining bones together.

-• Physical Therapy: Physical therapy is really helpful for lower back pain.
-A physical therapist can teach you exercises to make your core and back muscles stronger, help you move better, and fix bad posture.
-Studies show that physical therapy really helps people with lower back pain feel better and move easier.
-You can also consider it as effective lower back pain exercises.
+Physical Therapy: Physical therapy can be very helpful for lower back pain.
+A physical therapist can teach you exercises to strengthen your core and back muscles, improve movements, and fix poor posture.
+Studies show physical therapy helps people feel better and move more easily.
+It is also an effective way to do lower right back pain exercises.

 Get Stronger

-Making your core and back muscles strong is important for stopping and dealing with lower back pain.
+Building strong core and back muscles is important to prevent and manage lower back pain.
 Exercises like planks, bridges, and back extensions can help.
-But it’s really important to do these exercises the right way to avoid getting hurt.
-Ask a physical therapist or doctor to show you how to do them safely.
+But it’s important to do them correctly to avoid injury.
+Ask a physical therapist or doctor to teach you how to do these safely.

 Preventing Low Back Pain

-You can’t completely dodge low back pain as you age, but certain steps can lower your risk.
+You can’t completely avoid low back pain as you age, but some steps can lower your risk:

-1. Maintain a healthy weight.
-Extra pounds put pressure on your spine.
-Losing even a small amount can make a big difference.
-A study in the American Journal of Medicine found that shedding 10 pounds reduced back pain by half in overweight people.
+- Maintain a healthy weight: Extra weight puts pressure on your spine.
+Losing even a little can help.
+A study showed that losing 10 pounds cuts back pain in half for overweight people.

-2. Move your body regularly.
-Exercise strengthens core muscles, which support your back.
-Aim for at least 150 minutes of moderate-intensity exercise weekly.
-Activities like walking, swimming, and yoga are gentle on the back.
+- Move regularly: Exercise strengthens your core muscles that support your back.
+Aim for 150 minutes of moderate exercise each week.
+Walking, swimming, and yoga are good choices.

-3. Lift smart.
-Bending your knees and using your leg muscles, not your back, is key to safe lifting.
+- Lift smart: Bend your knees and use your legs, not your back, when lifting.
 This reduces strain on your spine.
-Remember, technique matters more than strength.
+Technique is more important than strength.

-4. Check your workspace.
-If you sit at a desk, ensure your chair supports your lower back and your feet flat on the floor.
-Your monitor should be at eye level to prevent neck strain, which can also lead to back pain.
+- Check your workspace: If you sit a lot, make sure your chair supports your lower back and your feet rest flat on the floor.
+Your monitor should be at eye level to avoid neck and back strain.

 Last Words